automatedVM/Automated-VMs/Readme.txt

 Prerequisets:
 - Run PowerShell as an Administrator
 - VMware® Workstation 16 Pro, Version: 16.2.3 build-19376536
-- Modify network IPs/subnet based on your desires
+- Modify network IPs/subnet based on your desires in (Vagrantfile)

 Please be in Vagrant folder and execute the below commands in PowerShell: